URLSession in Swift: The Essential Guide [with Examples]

-• Optimize data transfers.
+• Group and optimize data transfers.

 • Handle authentication, cookies, and caching.

-• Pause, resume, or cancel network transfers.
+• Pause, resume, or cancel a download.

 • Download data in the background when your app is suspended.